Oliver-Lii/statuscake-helpers/README.md

 ## Example

- The following illustrates how to create two contacts and uptime test, SSL and Page Speed Tests
+ The following illustrates how to create uptime, SSL, and Page Speed Tests along with daily and weekly maintenance windows and two contacts

 ```powershell
 # Setup the StatusCake credentials